 However, if the maintenance cost, time taken for repairs, and loss in production are taken into account; then the replacement of the machine seems to be the only rational solution.

 Various studies suggest that downtime costs can bring production capacity in the range of 5-20%.
 Due to this unforeseen error, nearly 80% of the industrial facilities are incompetent in calculating their TOTAL DOWNTIME COST (TDC).

-Now, the important question is to differentiate between the proper and improper asset disposal procedure.
+Now, the important question is to differentiate between proper and improper asset disposal procedures.

 Comparing Proper and Improper Asset Disposal Procedure Below

 Many organizations which function in the banking and financial sector take a lot of effort while disposing of the IT Assets like hard drives, copiers, tablets, phones, etc. which contains valuable information about customers.

 Deleting documents and files on a computer cannot erase the data completely.
 So, in order to ensure the complete destruction of data, one should opt for professional services.

 There are other options also available in the market like selling the used IT Assets to refurbishing companies as long as it is functioning.
 This can also help in avoiding any misuse of the data and aid in the investment of newer more reliable assets.